Ruth Bader Ginsburg Kids: How Many Children Did She Have?

 James Ginsburg was born in 1965.
 He had originally also planned on a legal career, and was accepted to law school and even attended for one year.
 However, he ended up deciding that the path was not right for him.

-However while he may not have inherited a love of the law, he did get the late icon’s love of music.
+However while he may not have inherited a love of the profession, he did get the late icon’s love of music.
 He ended up entering the creative field, and soon became an executive in the industry.
 He eventually founded his own record label in Chicago, called Cedille Records.

 That said, what many have considered the music aficionado’s crowning achievement was a tribute to his mother — an album called Notorious RBG in Song.
 The tribute was an opera sung by Patrice Michaels that was based on the Supreme Court Justice’s life story.